pgonzaleznetwork/HappySoup.io/README.md

 This metadata is cached to enable subsequent requets to be performed faster.

-The session data and its cache is deleted after 8 hours or when the Salesforce access token expires; whichever happens first.
+The session data and its cache is deleted when any of the below options occurs first:

+* 8 hours have passed since you logged into Happy Soup.
+This is because the access token provided by Salesforce will also live for 8 hours.
+This means that you can use Happy Soup for a maximum of 8 hours using the same org, without having to log in again.
+After 8 hours, the session is completely deleted.
+* When you log out manually.
+When a logout is performed, the session is completely deleted.
+* The app tries to issue a request to Salesforce but the access token has been revoked.
+When this occurs, the session is completely deleted.

 **Cookies**